Retrial or Rehearing

 Two other cases reflect our advocacy, not just on appeal but also with retrials as military defense lawyers.

 In United States v.
-Garcia, an out-of-control prosecutor got him convicted of sexual assault.
+Army E-6, an out-of-control prosecutor got him convicted of sexual assault.
 We persuaded the Army Court of Criminal Appeals that his trial was unfair.
 Again, we presented a well-prepared defense at the retrial, and he was found not guilty by the military judge.

 A third case involved an Air Force medic convicted of fondling patients.
 As his appellate military defense counsel we were successful in having his conviction overturned.
 He was released from confinement.
 During the work ups to a retrial we were able to convince the prosecution that an administrative discharge was a suitable resolution for all concerned.